House 24 / Park + Associates

 -

+Manufacturers: Accoya, Gessi, Lamitak, Toto, Villeroy & Boch, Acor, American Walnut Timber, Crown Giga Chandelier 'Nemo', Mosaic tiles, Netzach

-Architect in ChargeLim Koon Park
+- Architect In Charge:Lim Koon Park

-TeamChristina Thean, Wong Zi Xin, Jeeraporn Prongsuriya, Mutiara Herawati
+- Team:Christina Thean, Wong Zi Xin, Jeeraporn Prongsuriya, Mutiara Herawati

-Main ContractorConstrukt Pte Ltd
+- Main Contractor:Construkt Pte Ltd

-Civil and Structural EngineerCP Lim & Partners
+- Civil And Structural Engineer:CP Lim & Partners

-M& E EngineerN.A.
+- M& E Engineer:N.A.

-Quality SurveyorCST Consultants
+- Quality Surveyor:CST Consultants

-Landscape ContractorGreen Prospect Pte Ltd
+- Landscape Contractor:Green Prospect Pte Ltd

-From the architect.
+Text description provided by the architects.
 In a usual circumstance, the front of the house is the most important - not in our case.
 House 24 is sited on a triangular plot, a constraint that we took on as an opportunity to really engage with the siting and planning of the house - to achieve a meaningful footprint that actualised the client’s spatial, functional, and privacy requirement.
 Moreover, the site adjoins a lushly landscaped state land that we endeavoured to take advantage of at every available opportunity and every habitable space.

 As such, we turned the house away from the main road and neighbouring houses, and instead have the living spaces open out to the mature greenery beyond.
 The result is a massing comprising of two blocks which, when combined, define a V-shaped patio on the first floor that becomes the focal point of common activities and entertainment, borrowing views from the surrounding greenery.